-We will see various kind of date formats in which how the DATEVALUE WORKS.
+We will see various kinds of date formats in which how DATEVALUE WORKS.
 In the above example, we have seen that we got an error “#VALUE” because the cells are not formatted.
-DATEVALUE function will work only if the cells are in the proper text format otherwise we will get the same error.
+DATEVALUE function will work only if the cells are in the proper text format; otherwise, we will get the same error.

-Now let’s consider the below example how the datevalue function works.
-Here in the below example, we can see two column named date which is in text format so in order to convert to date format we are going to use DATEVALUE function
+Now let’s consider the below example of how the date value function works.
+Here in the below example, we can see two columns named date, which is in text format, so to convert to date format, we will use the DATEVALUE function.

-- Click insert function in Formula Tab.
-We will get a dialogue box as shown below
+- Click the insert function in Formula Tab.
+We will get a dialogue box, as shown below.

-- Choose DATE/TIME Category and choose DATEVALUE function as shown below
+- Choose DATE/TIME Category and choose the DATEVALUE function as shown below

-In the below screenshot we can see that it shows some serial number values as well as date format in the right-hand side which is highlighted in yellow color.
+In the below screenshot, we can see that it shows some serial number values as well as a date format on the right-hand side which is highlighted in yellow color.

-Here we can wonder why these serial number appears this is because the specific cells are in general format as shown in the below screenshot
+Here we can wonder why these serial number appears.
+This is because the specific cells are in the general format, as shown in the below screenshot.

-Now we need to change that general format to proper date format by choosing a short code from the drop-down box.
+We need to change that general format to the proper date format by choosing a short code from the drop-down box.

-After formatting all the cells we can see that all serial numbers are converted to proper date format which is shown below as the final result.
+After formatting all the cells, we can see that all serial numbers are converted to the proper date format, shown below as the final result.

-- The first point is it should be in proper text format then only DATEVALUE function works
+- The first point is it should be in proper text format, then only the DATEVALUE function works.

-This has been a guide to Excel DATEVALUE function.
-Here we discuss the DATEVALUE Formula and how to use DATEVALUE function in Excel along with practical examples and downloadable excel template.
+This has been a guide to the Excel DATEVALUE function.
+Here we discuss the DATEVALUE Formula and how to use the DATEVALUE function in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –